 No residue or yellowing: The underarms of your shirts will no longer live in fear of white caking or yellowing Aluminum causes with it mixes with sweat..
-Natural deodorant goes on clear and leaves your pits cleaner than when it arrived.
+Aluminum-free deodorant goes on clear and leaves your pits cleaner than when it arrived.

 Your body will do what it’s supposed to: Any time you stop a body function from doing it’s going to cause a problem.
-By using natural deodorant, your glands will readjust and get back to firing the way they should resulting in a healthier overall body.
+By using aluminum-free deodorant, your glands will readjust and get back to firing the way they should resulting in a healthier overall body.

 Take to the oars,

 Subscribe to The Oars + Alps newsletter for email updates and extra special content!